CharlesIro1125/DataWarehouse/README.md

 ## The Capstone project  [capstone project](https://github.com/CharlesIro1125/DataWarehouse/tree/master/CapstoneProject).
 This project contains four different dataset including the USA I-94 immigration dataset of arrivals into USA.
-This project is the final project that test your ability to build a full analytical process with any tools of your choice and develope an analytical schema based on your chosen aim for this analytical warehouse.
+The project is the final project that test your ability to build a full analytical process with any tools of your choice and develope an analytical schema based on your chosen aim for the analytical warehouse.